andreslill/mosquito-season-risk/README.md

 *Ae. albopictus*, by contrast, is established in 369 regions across countries within the EU, including Germany ([ECDC, June 2025](https://www.ecdc.europa.eu/en/publications-data/aedes-albopictus-current-known-distribution-june-2025)), consistent with the broader suitability windows modelled here.
-The year 2025 marked an unprecedented level of arboviral circulation in Europe, with locally acquired cases of CHIKV, dengue, and West Nile virus recorded simultaneously across the continent (Simonin 2025).
+The year 2025 marked an unprecedented level of arboviral circulation in Europe, with locally acquired cases of chikungunya, dengue, and West Nile virus recorded simultaneously across the continent (Simonin 2025).

 ---